-In the event of hazardous materials contamination, biological threats, or a contagious disease, authorities may determine it's safer for at-risk populations and animals to remain within the safety of interior structures.
+In the event of hazardous materials contamination, biological threats, or a contagious disease, authorities may determine it is safer for at-risk populations and animals to remain within the safety of interior structures.
 An Executive Order, which restricts the movement of at-risk populations, may be voluntary or involuntary and will be enforced by law enforcement.
 Through a Shelter-In-Place Order, public officials anticipate that structures such as homes, businesses, or schools can provide protection from exterior hazards (i.e., hazardous materials plumes or contagious persons).
-If the Shelter-In-Place Order remains in effect for long periods of time, the logistical support of isolated populations may become a significant challenge.
+If the Shelter-In-Place Order remains in effect for long periods, the logistical support of isolated populations may become a significant challenge.

-Shelter-In-Place Authority: A non-public health related Shelter-In-Place order (such as a hazardous material plume) may be recommended by the on-scene IC if persons and domesticated animals in the immediate vicinity are in imminent danger.
-The on-scene IC will coordinate Shelter-In-Place Orders with the Emergency Management Director.
+Shelter-In-Place Authority: A non-public health related Shelter-In-Place order (such as a hazardous material plume) might be recommended by the on-scene IC if persons and domesticated animals in the immediate vicinity are in imminent danger.
+The on-scene IC will coordinate Shelter-In-Place Orders with the DEM Director.

-For other countywide events, such as hurricanes (individuals residing in non-evacuation zones) or radiological incidents (ingestion pathway), residents may be encouraged to shelter-in-place by the Emergency Management Director.
-This recommendation will be forwarded to the County Administrator by the Public Safety Director.
+For other countywide events, such as hurricanes (i.e., individuals residing in non-evacuation zones) or radiological incidents (ingestion pathway), residents may be encouraged to shelter-inplace by the DEM Director.
+This recommendation will be forwarded to the County Administrator by the PSD Director.